Open-Models-Startup/docs-vite/docs/platform/webcontainers/project-config.md

   </tr>
 </table>

 The `compileTrigger` option controls how file changes in the editor are written to the WebContainers in-memory filesystem.
-Note that writing to this in-memory filesystem does not mean that changes are persisted on `stackblitz.com` - this requires a separate “Save” action from users.
+Note that writing to this in-memory filesystem does not mean that changes are persisted on `openmodels.wiki` - this requires a separate “Save” action from users.

 This option can be useful if your project runs a development server (such as Vite or webpack-dev-server), which compiles user code whenever source files change.